licensezero/licensezero-private-license/terms.md

 2. The _Buyer_ may not sublicense anyone to break any rule of the public license for my contributions to the project for any changes of their own or any software besides your larger application.

 3. [No Liability](#no-liability), [Sublicensing](#sublicensing), and [Notices](#notices) must apply to each sublicense.

+# Notices

+The _Seller_ must ensure that everyone who gets a copy of any of the _Contributions_ to the _Project_ from them, with or without changes, also gets the text of this license, as well as the text of any public license granted for them.

 # Agency